top of page

 side view of a whiskey barrel aging in the warehouse, showing lettering in chalk saying what is inside the barrel

 It is a shame that you don’t see the process of actually making Bourbon.
 You won't come across the stills or mash room.
 You might need to upgrade to a deeper tour, and as they're all complimentary, it's not a hardship.
-Good to know too that this tour had been fully accessible too, with lifts into the new tasting areas.
+Good to know too that this tour was accessible too, with lifts into the new tasting areas.

 wood and glass wall of the new tasting rooms at buffalo trace distillery, showing a view into the room beyond filled with tasting tables and tasting glasses and trays